 - Complete a COVID-19 Return to Work/Campus Form before returning to campus.

-Yes.
-Individuals should distance at least 3 ft, and ideally 6 ft, apart from other people who are not from their household in both indoor and outdoor spaces.
+When possible, it is recommended that Individuals continue to distance at least 3 ft, and ideally 6 ft, apart from other people who are not from their household in both indoor and outdoor spaces.

-All OLLU community members (vaccinated or unvaccinated) should self-screen for symptoms of COVID-19, but using the Campus Clear self-screening app is no longer required.
+All OLLU community members (vaccinated or unvaccinated) should self-screen for symptoms of COVID-19.

 Yes.
 Hand sanitizer stations are installed at various locations around the different campuses.
 Disinfectant carts stocked with cleaning supplies, masks, gloves and similar items have been made available around campus.
 In San Antonio, these carts are stationed at Lake View, St. Ann’s, Sueltenfuss Library, UWAC, Walter Center, the MARC (formerly IFCC) and Worden.